 2021: a year of collaboration and promise

-Reflections from Ian Constance – Chief Executive Officer, APC UK
+Reflections blog post from Ian Constance – Chief Executive Officer, APC UK

 As we near the end of another year, I wanted to reflect on what became a momentous 12 months of significant progress for the UK’s net-zero transport ambitions.